With the Rust rewrite of core and the new shinny VueJS GUI, Parsec will soon be able to run on the web \o/

 - All existing device key files are listed on the login page

-When selecting an existing login or filling a new login, the following dialogue appears:
+When selecting an existing login or filling a new login, the following dialog appears:

-This dialogue should typically also allows displaying advanced information about the login (typically server address, if the key file is stored in the server on only in local)
+This dialog should typically also allows displaying advanced information about the login (typically server address, if the key file is stored in the server on only in local)

-From this dialogue, a configuration button should be present to change the login protection (switching to/from smartcard protection, uploading the key file to the server, remove the device key file from the machine etc.)
+From this dialog, a configuration button should be present to change the login protection (switching to/from smartcard protection, uploading the key file to the server, removing the device key file from the machine etc.).